razvanalexuc/The_Interactive_Learning_Platform_with_AI/README.md

 ## Overview

 Part of my Bachelor's Degree Project, this Python application is focused on **Artificial Intelligence (AI)**, with a strong emphasis on **Machine Learning (ML)**, **Semantic Search**, and related technologies.
 The project leverages advanced concepts such as **LangChain**, **VectorStore**, and **Embeddings** to build a robust, AI-driven solution.
 The user is able to upload his PDFs and ask questions based on them using the **Conversational Chain** implementation.
 Also, there is a **Flashcard Generation** feature configured where flashcards can be obtained based on the text content that has been received by the PDF documents.
 A friendly flipping animation is used in order to showcase the other part of the flashcard with the answer of the question.
+The frontend text is in Romanian but can easily be translated.

 ## Table of Contents